Skip to content

 WiFi routers microwaves and devices blocking Bluetooth signal between phone and headphones

-Metal walls and concrete floors block Bluetooth signals.
-Glass and wood have minimal impact.
+According to Apple’s guide on resolving wireless interference, metal and concrete carry the highest interference potential, while wood, glass, and many synthetic materials have a low impact.
 The effective range is about 30 feet (10 meters) in open air, but drops to 10-15 feet through walls.

 If your iPhone keyboard isn’t working, that’s a separate issue.
 But if you’re having trouble with videos not playing on your iPhone while connected to Bluetooth audio, the two problems may be related.